satellite-image-deep-learning/techniques/README.md

 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery. [labelImg_OBB](https://github.com/heshameraqi/labelImg_OBB) is another fork supporting orinted bounding boxes (OBB)
 * [Labelme](https://github.com/wkentaro/labelme) is a very popular & simple dektop app for polygonal annotation suitable for object detection and semantic segmentation.
 Note it outputs annotations in a custom LabelMe JSON format which you will need to convert, e.g. using [labelme2coco](https://github.com/fcakyon/labelme2coco).
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
 * [Label Studio](https://labelstud.io/) is a multi-type data labeling and annotation tool with standardized output format, syncing to buckets, and supports importing pre-annotations (create with a model).
 Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
-* [CVAT](https://github.com/openvinotoolkit/cvat) suports object detection, segmentation and classification via a local web app.
-There is an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
+* [CVAT](https://github.com/cvat-ai/cvat) suports object detection, segmentation and classification via a local web app.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 Checkout [CVAT images validator](https://github.com/developmentseed/cvat-images-validator)
 * [VoTT](https://github.com/Microsoft/VoTT) -> an electron app for building end to end Object Detection Models from Images and Videos, by Microsoft
 * Create your own annotation tool using [Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators), [tkinter](https://github.com/matpalm/bnn#labelling), or see these dash examples for [object detection](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-annotation) and [segmentation](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-segmentation)
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.